 Both the laptop and desktop have Vista on it (came with the computer).

-Considering that companies usually have a central file server somewhere, imagine business workers trying to do basic file IO stuff, like copy word docs, spreadsheet files, or large .psd files from the Design Department.
+Considering that companies usually have a central file server somewhere, imagine business workers trying to do basic file IO stuff, like copy word docs, spreadsheet files, or large

 As long as you never have to manage files on your computer, and you have gobs of ram, Vista is a nice OS.
 If not, it's better to wait for an alternative.
 I've preordered my copies of 7 a few months back, and I can't wait for the goddamn day I get rid of this POS operation system.